Everything you need to know about the Borderlands movie

-(Pocket-lint) - A Borderlands movie is well underway and could be coming as early as this year.
+A Borderlands movie is well underway and could be coming as early as this year.

 The videogame adaptation has a stellar cast, including Jack Black as Claptrap, and has (largely) been directed by Eli Roth (Hostel, Cabin Fever).